 Schmucker Shuene c.2011

-After two years of work, much of which was done in the little bit of spare time this fellow had when he wasn’t working the other three or four jobs he holds down, his vision has now become a reality.
+After two years of work, much of which was done in the little bit of spare time this fellow had when he wasn’t working the other three or four jobs he holds down, his vision became a reality.
 On September 10th, 2011 the long-awaited raising of the barn timberwork came to pass with the help of both family and friends.
-Occasionally over the two year period, we visited, discussed methods and measurements, and answered a few questions, but the vast portion of the layout and all of the joinery was completed by the owner – quite a remarkable accomplishment by any measure.
+Occasionally over the two year period, I visited, discussed methods and measurements, and answered a few questions, but the vast portion of the layout and all of the joinery was completed by the owner – quite a remarkable accomplishment by any measure.

 The barn measures 26’0 x 32’0 and is framed entirely in Eastern Hemlock.
 It is sided with board and batten, has hand-forged hardware, and a steel roof complete with working cupola.